Crypto Chameleon: Boy George on NFTs and digital art ownership in the age of streaming

 So it's another point of reference.
 It's just, you know, why stop hanging a picture on a wall?
 Why stop, you know, projecting onto the side of a building.
 It's a different kind of ownership.
 And I think that's exciting, where it goes from here, it's anyone's business.

 You mentioned ownership, and I think that's a really important part of it.
-Do you think part of the appeal of NFTs comes from the way we consume media now right?
+Do you think part of the appeal of NFTs comes from the way we consume media right now?
 Take Spotify and Netflix for instance, which we rely upon but have so little ownership over the items we consume from those catalogues.
 How do you feel about that kind of thing?

 It's a bit like burning books.
 Once something happens, you can't really go back and say I preferred it before.
 I think from a creative point of view, you have to embrace all sorts of chaos, you know, and the audience now has an entirely different relationship with me as an artist.